You get a message from your electricity provider that your...Read More

 - What is Watt (W) – Watt is a unit of power.
 It means the rate at which electricity is consumed or produced by a device.
 For example a 250 watt refrigerator consumes power at a rate of 150 watts per hour, it does not mean that the refrigerator consumed 250 units of electricity, it means it will consume power at a rate of 250 watts every hour.

 - What is Kilowatt (kW) – Kilowatt is also a unit of power.
 Kilowatt (KW) is used for large devices that consume more power.
 For example a 1.5 kW air conditioner, 6 kW elevator.
 There are bigger units like Megawatt (MW), Gigawatt (GW) to describe large power consumption or generation.
 For example 100 Megawatt (MW) coal power plant.(1 kW = 1000 W)

 - What is a Kilowatt hour (kWh) – Units as described in electricity bill a.k.a kilowatt hour is the energy consumption of a device.
 For example a 50 watt Television (TV) running for 50 hours will consume 50 watt x 50 hours = 2500 watt hours = 2.5 kilowatt hours of electricity = 2.5 units of electricity.
 (1 kWh of electricity = 1 unit of electricity)

 - Electricity Tariff – Electricity tariff is the amount the electricity provider charges you for one unit (kWh) of electricity.
 I live in Mumbai, India here the electricity tariff is Rs 12/kWh.
 If you don’t know how to calculate your tariff then just divide your total bill by monthly power consumption and you will get your electricity tariff.

-- What is operational hours – Operational hours of a device refers to how many hours the device is working.
+- What is operational hours – Operational hours of a device refers to the number of hours the device is working.
 If you run your television for 3 hours then operational hours of your television is 3 hours.